alexpichel/okb-gatsby/content/posts/2018-01-01--PPB-Behavioral-Health/index.md

 date: "2018-01-01"
 cover: /assets/policing.png
 logo: /assets/agency/ppb.png
+agency: "Portland Police Bureau"
+agencyid: "ppb"
+author: "Lt.
+Tashia Hager"
 category: "Policing"
 tags:
-  - "CIT"
-  - "crisis intervention"
+  - "Crisis Intervention"
-  - "mental health"
+  - "Mental Illness"
 subTitle: "The BHU coordinates the response of law enforcement and the behavioral health system to aid people in behavioral crisis stemming from known or suspected mental illness and/or substance use."
 ---